James Bryant ...obbies

 Other than the Bard, I like W H Auden and read "Stop all the clocks" at my father's funeral.
 Sir Edward Dyer's (1543-1607) poem "Love is Love" is cool and HINTERHOF by James Fenton is inspirational and should be sent to your girlfriend if you really mean it!
 Jump to read my favourite poems.

 Contract Bridge (1972-present): Bridge has a reputation of being a fuddy-duddy game but this is ill-founded.
 I learnt Bridge while in the sixth form at Longsands Comprehensive School and we'd play it for hours on end.
 Had there been an A Level in it then I'm sure I would have passed with distinction!
 I've also played Duplicate Bridge with my old school friend Paul McArthur and we both spent many happy hours playing Rubber Bridge at my old bosses house in Stevenage.
-Now with the advent of the Internet it's possible to play anytime on line.
+Now with the advent of the Internet it's possible to play anytime on line and I occasionally play a few hands under the alias "Isaac Newton" and am a member of Bridge Player LIVE.

 Mnemonics (1974-present): I bought myself a memory course around 1974, but can't remember the exact date...
 Seriously, it served me well at college as I wasn't the sharpest knife around but armed with this course I achieved Best Student at ONC, Distinction at HNC and a Hons Degree.
 I remember scoring over 98% in one exam and for the next one the teacher made me sit at the front as he thought (wrongly) that I must be cheating.
 I then achieved 99%.
 This was a record but was due solely to the memory course not brains!
 The course is not rocket science and has been around for thousands of years being championed by the Roman orators.
 Contact me if you want the details that's providing I can remember where I put the books...